Bonnyville

 Bonnyville is a town situated in East Northern Alberta, Canada between Cold Lake and St. Paul.
-The surrounding Municipal District (MD) of Bonnyville No. 87's municipal office is located in Bonnyville.
+The Municipal District (MD) of Bonnyville No. 87 surrounds the community.

-The community derives its name from Father Bonnin, a Roman Catholic priest.
+The community derives its name from Father Bonnie, a French priest.

 Geography

 Bonnyville is located on the north shore of Jessie Lake.
 The lake is an important staging area for thousands of migrating birds, and therefore attracts birdwatchers.
 Other nearby lakes include Moose Lake and Muriel Lake.